codevideo/codevideo-virtual-terminal/README.md

 ## Why?

 Why do we need a seemingly useless class?
-This library, along with [`codevideo-virtual-code-block`](https://github.com/codevideo/codevideo-virtual-code-block) create the backbone of [`codevideo-virtual-code-editor`](https://github.com/codevideo/codevideo-virtual-code-editor) which are used to validate steps across the CodeVideo ecosystem.
-This is a small part of a larger project to create a declarative way to build, edit, and generate step by step educational video software courses.
+This library, along with the family of `virtual` components, are used in orchestration to create the `codevideo-virtual-ide`, a 100% time travalable, auditable, playable, and pausable IDE.
+This library is just a small part of a larger project to create a declarative way to build, edit, and generate step by step educational video software courses.

 See more at [codevideo.io](https://codevideo.io)